Boundary values, random walks and $\ell^p$-cohomology in degree one: Definitions and further discussions

 Kanai has shown \cite{Kanai} that any Riemannian manifold with Ricci curvature and injectivity radius bounded from below is quasi-isometric to a graph (of bounded valency).
 Also, if $M$ is a compact Riemannian manifold and $\widetilde{M}$ its universal covering, then $\widetilde{M}$ is quasi-isometric to the fundamental groups $\pi_1(M)$.
 Even if the language is that of graphs, there is always a corresponding result for Riemannian manifolds of bounded geometry (see Corollary \ref{tmanif-c} for a summary of the results expressed on Riemannian manifolds).

-A last important quantity to introduce, before moving on to the results, are isoperimetric profiles (see \cite[(4.1) Definition]{Woe}).
+Before moving on to the results, it is important to say a bit more about isoperimetric profiles (see \eg Woess' book \cite[(4.1) Definition]{Woe}).
 For a set of vertices $A$ let $\del A$ be the edges between $A$ and $A^\comp$.
 Let $\id{F}: \rr_{\geq 0} \to \rr_{\geq 0}$ be a function.
 Then $\Gamma$ (of bounded valency) satisfies the isoperimetric profile $\IS_\id{F}$ if there is a $\kappa>0$ such that, for any non-empty finite set of vertices $A$